Configuration¶

 Handle browser-level interactions that aren't DOM clicks.
 Accept/dismiss JavaScript dialogs (alert, confirm, prompt), intercept file downloads, grant browser permissions (geolocation, notifications, camera, microphone), and reset permissions.
 Essential for testing pages with popups or permission flows.

 Chrome DevTools protocol exposed as tools.
-Performance metrics (LCP, FCP, CLS, TTFB), CPU profiling, heap snapshots, JS/CSS coverage, CSS style inspection, JavaScript debugging (breakpoints, step over/into/out, pause/resume), event listener inspection, element highlighting, console capture, security state, and window bounds control.
+Performance metrics (LCP, FCP, CLS, TTFB), CPU profiling, heap snapshots, JS/CSS coverage, combined trace+perf, CSS style inspection, JavaScript debugging (breakpoints, step over/into/out, pause/resume), event listener inspection, element highlighting, console capture, browser logs, security state, window bounds control, and annotated screenshots with element labels.
 The most powerful tier for debugging and optimization.

 Pixel-precise mouse control.
 Move, press, release, click, and double-click at specific x,y coordinates.
 Unlike DOM-based clicks (which use CSS selectors), vision tools operate on raw screen coordinates.
 Useful when elements don't have stable selectors or when interacting with canvas/WebGL.